Left Ventricular Assist Device (LVAD)

 Once your LVAD is implanted and connected to the controller, you will be weaned off the heart-lung machine and blood will begin to pump through your heart and your new LVAD.
 After Your Surgery

 Once your surgery is over, you will be taken to an intensive care unit (ICU).
 This is where you will be when you awake from anesthesia.
 You’ll be connected to several tubes bringing fluids to and from your body.
-You may need to remain connected to a ventilator for a few days until you are able to breathe on your own.
+You may need to remain connected to a ventilator for a few days until you can breathe on your own.

-After your stay in the ICU, you’ll be moved to a cardiac step-down floor where you’ll stay until you recover from the surgery and are able to take care of and get around with your LVAD.
+After your stay in the ICU, you’ll be moved to a cardiac step-down floor where you’ll stay until you recover from the surgery and can take care of and get around with your LVAD.

-The above Package Cost is a tentative Approximate Package Estimate, which includes initial investigations & specialists screening, stay in a Private Room wherein patient’s assistant or relative can also stay with patient, doctor / surgeon fee, nursing care, medicines & consumables, Airport Pick-Up & Drop.
+The above package cost is a tentative package, which includes initial investigations & specialists screening, stay in a private room wherein the patient’s assistant or relative can also stay with the patient, doctor/surgeon fee, nursing care, medicines & consumables, airport pick-up & drop.

-On receiving your medical reports, we will revert to you within 24 Hours with right estimate package after getting your medical reports examined by best team of doctors at best hospitals in India.
+On receiving your medical reports, we will revert to you within 24 hours with the right estimate package after getting your medical reports examined by the best team of doctors at the best hospitals in India.
 We will also assist you in traveling part, which includes, airfare booking, medical visa invitation, airport pick-up and drop, hotel stay & visit for any sightseeing.
 With our 10 years of expertise in delivering highly caring International Patients Assistance Services, you can completely rely on us in every step of your recovery.
-Our all International Patient Assistance Services are absolutely FREE!!! as Globalcare Health is an official associate of India’s Best Hospitals & Specialists.
+Our all International Patient Assistance Services are FREE!!! as GlobalCare Health is an official associate of India’s Best Hospitals & Specialists.